crosstheages/public-data/patch-notes.md

   - You now dynamically see how many chests left you need to unlock before getting slot #3.
 - Crafting
   - You now have an "auto" button for power up.
 It will automatically consume eligible duplicate cards at 0 potential from highest to lowest numbering in order to reach the rank you set.

+## 0.5.2838 Patch

+`2023-01-09 06:00 UTC`

+Known Issues (do not report this, we are working on it)

+- Cards
+  - Deck edition as well as filtering/sorting might not be working, as such rotations cards did not change so you can still use your existing decks.
+This will be fixed ASAP.
+- Crafting
+  - Some interfaces might not be fully responsive / slow to respond.
+- System
+  - Some images might not load correctly.

+Changes

+- Duels
+  - Rating gain for a draw is now the normal formula but at a 50% rate.
+The player with the highest rating is considered as the loser.
+Rating for every player has been fully recomputed using this formula in order to remove the inflation from the previous formula present on the leaderboard.
+    - Note: Your rating was lowered by this change, this is normal as the previous one was over-inflated.
+Keep in mind that if we did not do that, we would have to increase the threshold of rewards for the majority + draw abusers would get way more rewards than what they deserves.
+  - Your highest MMR is now computed based on your games during the last 7 seven days, updated daily.
+  - If you have more than 1850 rating and you do not play for more than 7 days, you will lose 50 rating per threshold (1850 / 2200 / 2550) per non-played week.
+  - Affinity stacking has been adjusted as follow:
+    - +20 power on [450, 545] cards
+    - +15 power on [550, 645] cards
+    - +10 power on 650+ cards
+- Cards
+  - UI has been entirely revamped.
+  - You can now filter and sort your collection.
+  - You now have an "auto" button that makes a deck based on your SA and Leader.
+  - Exclusive Locke is now playable, keep in mind as since it is a skin you cannot play the normal Locke and the exclusive one.
+This does apply for any card skin that will be available in the future.
+- Crafting
+  - UI has been entirely revamped.
+    - Note: Filters from the collection will be added at a later date, performance will be improved too.
+  - You now have an "auto" button for power up.
+It will automatically consume eligible duplicate cards at 0 potential from highest to lowest numbering in order to reach the rank you set.
+- Auth
+  - Your last email used is now saved.
+- System
+  - Game accounts no longer need to be whitelisted for mobile access.
+  - Now recommend you to switch to Wi-Fi if you have data to download and are on roaming internet access.
+  - You can now disable fields and cards animation, you might want to enable those settings on low-end devices.

+Fixes

+- Duels
+  - Correctly skip coin toss / 10s timer on reconnection during turn 1.
+  - Correctly remove you from the queue if you leave quickly before entering it.
+- Cards
+  - Fixed an issue where cards from the Christmas Event Missions Chest had incorrect rank/potential.
+- Profile
+  - Correctly show AFK / Surrender stamps text.
+- System
+  - Various adjustments for smartphone notches.

 ## 0.4.2704 Hotfix 1